iakshayseth/delhi-aqi-local-guide/README.md

 ## 📝 Blog Post

-A detailed write‑up of the project, including screenshots and explanation of the workflow, is available in the AWS Builder Center blog (link added after publishing).
+A detailed write‑up of the project, including screenshots and explanation of the workflow, is available in the AWS Builder Center blog https://builder.aws.com/content/37U234mFFhdUoaVAM7iVwVYPMVj/the-local-guide-delhis-aqi-local-guide-powered-by-kiro

 ---

 ## 📜 License

 MIT License